alice-lri/alice-lri-experiments/REPRODUCIBILITY.md

 You can merge after each experiment or after all are complete, but **do not run multiple merges in parallel**.
 Each merge updates or creates the [`master.sqlite`](results/db/master.sqlite) database in your `BASE_DB_DIR`.

+For detailed information on merge options, workflow, and how multiple experiments are handled, see [`scripts/merge/README.md`](scripts/merge/README.md).

 Once all experiments are merged, copy the final [`master.sqlite`](results/db/master.sqlite) to your local machine for analysis (e.g., using `scp`).

 **Alternative:** You can skip all previous steps and download the pre-built [`master.sqlite`](results/db/master.sqlite) database directly from [https://nextcloud.citius.gal/s/alice_lri_master_db](https://nextcloud.citius.gal/s/alice_lri_master_db) as described in [`results/README.md`](results/README.md).